sfaber34/bg-client-alerts/README.md

 ### Alerts not being sent

-1. Verify token exists: `/showToken` in Telegram
+1. Verify identifier is registered: `/show` in Telegram
 2. Check API endpoint is accessible: `curl http://localhost:3000/health`
 3. Check rate limiting (max 100/day)
+4. If using ENS, verify it resolves correctly
-4. Check logs for error messages
+5. Check logs for error messages

 ### Firebase errors